 Risk reduction strategies Accordion Closed

-- Avoid mixing marijuana with other drugs, including alcohol.
+- Avoid mixing cannabis with other substances, including alcohol and prescription drugs.

-- Avoid marijuana use if you have a family history of mental illness, especially schizophrenia.
+- Avoid cannabis use if you have a family history of substance use disorder or mental illness, especially schizophrenia.

 Prescription Drugs Accordion Closed